DiegoIniguez/Chatbot_ClayImports/README.md

 # 🧱 ClayBot - AI and ML Project for Shopify Support

-Welcome to the **ClayBot** project, an intelligent chatbot designed to improve customer service and collection navigation in Shopify stores.
-(NOT IN PRODUCTION YET).
+Welcome to **ClayBot**, a smart, evolving chatbot built for **Clay Imports**.
+It boosts customer service in Shopify with semantic search, weekly training, real-time scraping, and OpenAI integration.
+> 🧪 Currently under development – **not live in production**.

 ---